2021sky/tested_git-hub_for-updating/README.md

-This is my testing version - website (web version & mobile web version).
+This is a Testing Version website (web version & mobile web version).